 PUC offers meal plan options to fit the dietary and lodging needs of our students, as described in the following table.
 Students can contact Student Life for more information.
 Please note the following:

-- Standard Meal Plan funds may only be used at the Dining Commons and The Grind. - Meal-by-meal may be used at the Dining Commons, and The Grind.
+~ Meal Plan funds may only be used at the Dining Commons and The Grind.